 A Fidelity brokerage account pushes you towards Fidelity products.
 There are no fees on a number of Fidelity and iShares mutual funds, while you pay $49.95 per purchase of non-Fidelity funds that have a transaction fee.

 Note that you won’t pay anything for non-Fidelity funds without a transaction fee, but you’ll pay $49.95 on redemption if you hold the mutual fund shares for less than 60 days.
 If you want a more agnostic approach to investing where the fees are the same no matter which company offers the fund, Fidelity might not be the right choice for you.

 Fees Under Fidelity

+Led by Charles Schwab, most of the major brokerages cut their commissions on U.S. stock and ETF trades to $0 in 2019, Fidelity included.
 Additionally, Fidelity offers purchases of new issue bonds and some U.S. Treasuries at no cost.
-It does not charge a fee for non-Fidelity mutual funds if there is not a transaction fee associated.
+It does not charge a fee for non-Fidelity mutual funds if there is no transaction fee associated.